miquelindia90/DoubleAttentionSpeakerVerification/README.md

 python scripts/train.py
 ```

-With this script you will launch a training with the default setup defined in `scripts/train.py`.
+With this script you will launch the model training with the default setup defined in `scripts/train.py`.
 The model will be trained following the methods and procedures described in the paper.
 The best models found will be saved in the `--out_dir` directory.
-You will find there a `.json` file with the training/model configuraiton and the several checkpoint `.pt` files which store model weghts, optimizer state values, etc. The best saved model will then correspond to the last saved, which can be identificed with the largest step number.
+You will find there a `.json` file with the training/model configuraiton and several checkpoint `.pt` files which store model weghts, optimizer state values, etc. The best saved model corresponds to the last saved checkpoint.

 ### Speaker Embedding Extraction